6-Billionaires/trading-gym/README.md

  **Trading Gym recreates market states based on trade orderbook and execution data.
 In this environment, you can make reinforcement learning agents learn how to trade.**

-The core gym interface is [Env](https://github.com/openai/gym/blob/master/gym/core.py), which is the unified environment interface.
+The core gym interface is same as OpenAI Gym [Env](https://github.com/openai/gym/blob/master/gym/core.py), which is the unified environment interface.
 There is no interface for agents; that part is left to you.
 The following are the `Env` methods you should know:

 - reset(self): Reset the environment's state.
 Returns observation.
-- step(self, action): Step the environment by one timestep.
+- step(self, action): Take an action in the environment by one timestep.
 Returns observation, reward, done, info.
 - render(self, mode='human', close=False): Render one frame of the environment.
 Display gym's status based on a user configurations.